-Allergen alert: This product contains fish oil, cheese and eggs which may be problematic for cats who suffer from seafood, dairy or eggs food allergies.
+Allergen alert: This product contains fish oil and dried cheese which may be problematic for cats who suffer from seafood or dairy food allergies.

 Using the calculations provided by the AAFCO, Wysong Uretic Feline Formula has approximately 373 calories per 100g (105 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from

 The authoritative source for ingredient lists and nutritional analysis for any pet food is always the pet food manufacturer.